 NOTE 1: Whether a frequency band is "operator managed" or "non-operator managed" in a given geographical area is defined by local regulations.

-j) a 5G ProSe direct discovery UE ID for restricted direct discovery;
+j) a 5G PDUID for restricted direct discovery;

 k) a list of group member discovery parameters that enable the group member discovery.
-For each group the list consists of, one application layer group ID, layer-2 group ID and User info ID;
+For each group the list consists of, one application layer group ID, layer-2 group ID and user info ID;

 NOTE 2: User info ID is expected to be assigned uniquely to a user within the discovery group.